 Mascot: DownTown

-The Revolution will celebrate their 16th season in 2023 with plenty of fun for the whole family, even the dogs.
+The Revolution will celebrate their 17th season in 2024 with plenty of fun for the whole family, even the dogs.
 Kids will be allowed to run the bases post-game and the team hosts several bark at the park nights throughout the season.
-Tickets are a bargain, with many in the $5 range.
+Tickets are a bargain, with many below $10.